Gallery D Plus – Atlanta, GA

 An Artist’s Time

-When I was a young artist I read an article by Judith Mason titled “Women artists need wives.”
-It was humorous, insightful, and self-effacing, as Judith Mason can be, but it struck me, and stuck with me in spite of the years, and in spite of no longer having access to that piece of writing.
+When I was a young artist I read an article written by Judith Mason titled “Women artists need wives.”
+It was humorous, insightful, and self-effacing, as Judith Mason can be.
+It struck me, and stuck with me in spite of the years, and in spite of no longer having access to that piece of writing.

-Artemisia Gentileschi must have felt it, all of us feel it: that the stuff of everyday gets in the way of studio time.
-Everyartist can feel the frustration of having to negotiate the world and all it’s need for small details that take time, mean little, but are unavoidable.
+Artemisia Gentileschi must have felt it, all of us feel it: that the stuff of the everyday gets in the way of studio time.
+Every artist can feel the frustration of having to negotiate the world and all its need for small details that take time, mean little, but are unavoidable.

 I’ve gotten better at this as time has passed; at least I think I have.
-I can stretch and strangle significant chunks of time out of a day and a week and and a month.
+I can stretch and strangle significant chunks of time out of a day, a week, and a month.
 A weekend offers many pockets of studio time.
 But the resentment doesn’t ebb.
-I would like NOT to vacuum the carpet, peel the potatoes, do the washing, deworm the cat, wash the pots, sweep the stoop, soak the bacalao, clean the fireplace, weed the flower bed, wash the bath, iron the shirts, feed the cats, mop the kitchen floor, get some groceries, fix the gutter, change the light bulb, run to the pharmacy, go through the mail . . .
+I would like not to vacuum the carpet, peel the potatoes, do the washing, deworm the cat, wash the pots, sweep the stoop, soak the bacalao, clean the fireplace, weed the flower bed, wash the bath, iron the shirts, feed the cats, mop the kitchen floor, get some groceries, fix the gutter, change the light bulb, run to the pharmacy, go through the mail...

 I would like to wake up in the morning and go down to the studio when the sun comes up.
 Fiddle around for a bit, and then slide into a painting for a couple of hours.
-I would like to be disturbed only because of my OWN hunger, not the kids’ or the cats’.
-I would like to climb out of a making process to get a jumper only when I feel to cold to concentrate.
+I would like to be disturbed only because of my own hunger, not the kids’ or the cats’.
+I would like to climb out of a making process to get a sweater only when I feel too cold to concentrate.
 I would like to only wash my own brushes – ever.

-But then . . . it’s complicated.
-Prunella Clough was only “saying a small thing edgily” because she was tunes into the small things.
+But then... it’s complicated.
+Prunella Clough was only “saying a small thing edgily” because she was tuned into the small things.
 What would I make in the studio if I didn’t have my children to contemplate?
 How would I negotiate the changing times if I didn’t know my students and see their lives reinventing youth and humanity?
 I have things to say because of all the “small things.”
 I have always been more interested in the edginess of small things, than in the loudness of statements of political import.

-I may be addicted to the tug of pulling the weeds in the flowerbed, because surely, I could let that slide.
-I must be attached to the way the clean wash folds into neat, freshly scented stacks of the children’s clothing, because I cold deliver heaps to the bedrooms to save a minute or two.
+I may be addicted to the tug of pulling the weeds in the flowerbed, because surely I could let that slide.
+I must be attached to the way the clean wash folds into neat, freshly scented stacks of my children’s clothing, because I could deliver heaps to the bedrooms to save a minute or two.
 I am intrigued by the huge clumps of cat fur that I can collect with each vacuuming.
 I am seduced by my children’s appreciation of a shared meal that I have prepared.